Securden Unified PAM Features

 • Hidden backdoor accounts, which are used to steal sensitive data

 All such accounts should be brought under control and management.
 But that requires visibility into their existence in the first place.
-Privileged accounts discovery precisely uncovers all dormant accounts.
+Privileged accounts discovery precisely uncovers all dormant accounts so they can be managed by the IT administrator.

-Track down all the accounts and take charge
+Track down all critical IT accounts and take charge

 Securden scans your network, discovers devices and all accounts therein, including dormant accounts, and consolidates them for efficient administration.
 The different types of accounts discovered include: